Section 8: The Good, The Bad, And The Ugly

 I think it looks better looking down upon it.
 It looks more tunnelly/cavey, don’t you think?

 Immediately beyond that cool feature, we passed through a jumble of large boulders (like a Mahoosuc Notch for 5-year-olds.
 What’s a Mahoosuc Notch?
 A very difficult section of the Appalachian Trail just over the New Hampshire border in Maine famous – or infamous – for it’s boulder jumble.
 It’s actually great fun, though sort of stinks with a full pack on.
-Check out the first 10 or so pictures here.
+Here’s a little video of it.
 Cool, huh?”

 The Metacomet doesn’t offer quite that ruggedness, but it does offer some colorful local history, like Will Warren’s Den and Hospital Rock.
 After picking our way through a jumble of boulders, we came upon Will Warren’s Den.